 Unwheeldy seemed particularly easy to drive that last day for Matt and Dave.
 Perhaps because they had only a few miles to go, or perhaps because we had removed every last bit of equipment from the carriage in preparation for what was coming at the finish line, the guys zipped along so fast that a speedy jog was required to keep up with them.

 As we made the final turn onto Main Street for the approach to the finish line in downtown Ferndale, they seemed to redouble their effort again, and were really rolling along.
-The crowd thickens the closer you get to downtown, louder and more enthusiastic with every block.
+As you enter Ferndale, the crowd thickens the closer you get to downtown, louder and more enthusiastic with every block.
 Finally, the finish line comes into sight, the sidewalks filled with people on both sides.

 It is customary to make a final flourish as a sculpture crosses the finish line—a 360-degree turn looping